LuluDansMaRue/kubernetes-docker-lab/docs/k8s/swarm.md

+---
+layout: single
+classes: wide
-## A small word regarding Docker swarm
+title: A small paragraph regarding Docker swarm
+sidebar:
+  nav: "docs"
+---

 Previously we made our deployment with docker-compose locally.
 Regarding the production environment Docker offer the Swarm mode which allow you to orchestrate container just like Kubernetes & Mesos.
 However Swarm is lesser use than Kubernetes.